 For the garlicky salsa verde:

 - While the potatoes roast, prepare the salsa verde.
 Finely chop 1 ½ cups flat-leaf parsley to yield about ⅓ cup of packed herbs.
 Finely mince 3 anchovies until they form a paste-like texture.
-In a small bowl, combine the chopped parsley, anchovies, 3 tablespoons skin-on almonds, 3 cloves garlic, 2 teaspoons chopped jalapeno pepper, and the zest from 1 lemon and juice from 1 lemon.
+In a small bowl, combine the chopped parsley, anchovies, 3 tablespoons skin-on almonds, 3 cloves garlic, 2 teaspoons chopped jalapeno pepper, and the zest and juice from 1 lemon.
 Pour in ¼ cup of the olive oil, then season to taste with salt and pepper, adding in the remaining 2 tablespoons of olive oil if desired.
 Set aside.
-Salsa verde can be made up to 1 day in advance stored in the fridge.
-Remove from the fridge about 30 minutes before serving.

 For the labneh: